randombeeper/JamesDevDocsSrc/blog/2024-03-19-welcome/index.md

 * Update the index
 * See the changes reflected in the UI
 * Improve the process overall as I learn more
-** Refine index and utilize more Algolia features as I go ** Refine the search UI experience
+    * Refine index and utilize more Algolia features as I go
+    * Refine the search UI experience

-# Deploy a doc site
+# Deploy a doc site with Docusaurus

 My first inclination was to create a website based on Hugo.
-The reason I thought of Hugo was that I knew it had a big supportive community and thought that could be a good place to start.
-Keep in mind that, while I
+The reason for Hugo was that I knew it had a big supportive community and figured that could be a good place to start.
+Keep in mind that while I have a technical background I didn't want to spend too much time over engineering an entire custom doc site and deployment mechanism.
+I'm looking to get up and running as fast as possile.
+Knowing that, I did switch gears to Docusaurus as I had heard within Algolia that we had out-of-the-box integration.

+Docusaurus deployed!
+Checkout the tutorial on that soon.

+That's all for today...